 Blues guitarist Charles Baty (“Little Charlie and the Nightcats”) is a friend of HI Travel Tales.
 Although Baty semi-retired in 2008 (his co-founder continues with the award-winning Nightcats band), he stills steps into a gig or a tour now and then which takes him on the road.
 The life of a touring musician isn’t always glamorous, but Baty breaks up his many hours in the van or in hotels by writing about what he sees.
 And from small towns to big towns, he sees a lot out of that van or diner window.
-He has offered some of his personal journal entries to HI Travel Tales during this Golden State-Lone Star Revue tour with Mark Hummel and the Blues Survivors.
-Take a look at the tour calendar here to track down some seriously good blues music.
-(Baty pictured above, far left, with Lee Griffin and Anson Funderburgh, far right.)
+He has offered some of his personal journal entries to HI Travel Tales during this Golden State-Lone Star Revue tour with Mark Hummel and the Blues Survivors — a bit of Baty traveling blues wisdom.

 April 8, 2016.
 What are the perks of being on the road?
 Everyone in the music business would probably have a different response, but personally I enjoy the scenery, the food, running into friends, and the overall quirkiness of the situation.
 You’re always running into unusual situations and odd people and it’s the polar opposite of day-to-day life at home.
 For instance, I love diners — there are few real diners in California but tons of them on the East Coast.
 I could have had a free breakfast at the hotel this morning in Bethel, Conn., but I opted for the New Colony V diner instead.
 The youngest waitress there was about 69….